Lebanon president taps Hezbollah-backed Diab for prime minister | DW | 19.12.2019

 Lebanese President Michel Aoun announced Thursday that a little-known academic and former education minister is to lead the country.

-The announcement comes after almost two months of political turmoil in crisis hit Lebanon where anti-government protests have destabilized the country.
+The announcement comes after almost two months of political turmoil in Lebanon, where anti-government protests have destabilized the country.

 Diab, a 60-year-old engineering professor from the American University of Beirut, is replacing Lebanon's outgoing prime minister, Saad Hariri.